dirkkelly/dirkkelly/content/politics/america/100-days-of-donald-trump.md

 ---
 date: 2017-04-12 00:00:00 +0000
 title: 100 Days
-tags: [Donald Trump, America, Resist, Personal, Reflection, Identity Politics, Culture War]
+tags:
+- Donald Trump
+- America
+- Resist
+- Personal
+- Reflection
+- Identity Politics
+- Culture War
-aliases: [/2017/04/100-days/]
+aliases:
+- "/2017/04/100-days/"

 ---
 ---
 In the American Media you're hearing a lot right now about Trump's first 100 days, people are (rightfully so) giving this topic a lot of attention.
 Understanding what this presidency focuses its attention on in its first days gives us an idea of where the administration is pointing our future.